 But the episode that really bothered me was while on lockdown, the few times I managed to leave the house to go to the grocery store!
 Now where I live, there’s this great small vegan market that happens to be an oriental supermarket, which is where I make most of my grocery shopping anyway.
 One of the days, after a great shopping spree as I could get most of the products everyone was complaining that they couldn’t find in regular supermarkets, as I was leaving and waving goodbye to one of the owners, a Chinese lady, saw a guy, at the door, screaming abusing words to the store.
 I was shocked that it was happening just in front of me.
 I obviously got involved and told him I was going to record him and go straight to the police, which he then left.

-This is acceptable.
+This is unacceptable.
 To Chinese.
 Or anyone else.

 So, if you read this far, I am going to ask, please, think twice before wanting to blame this pandemic on an entire culture, community, country.
 There’s absolutely no reason to be racist or xenophobe on this situation or any other really.